Who is Adult Safeguarding for?

 - Visit Plymouth Online Directory for more information

 - If you have had difficulty with this form call 01752 668000

 - If you are a professional and not sure if the situation is an adult safeguarding adult matter, call our live advice line 01752 304401 Calls are for advice only we are not able to take the referral from calls to this number.

 What we do when we get a report

-We'll offer them information and advice so they can make a choice about any help they need or action they want to take.
+We will offer them information and advice so they can make a choice about any help they need or action they want to take.
 If they can't make an informed choice, we'll take action to support and protect them in their best interest.